FredHutch/ls2/README.md

 Life Sciences Software

 # Overview
 The Life Sciences Software (LS2) project aims to normalize and automate the build of software packages across multiple technologies.
+We use this method along with [EasyBuild](https://easybuilders.github.io/easybuild/) to manage our software install archive.
+Details can be found [here](https://fredhutch.github.io/easybuild-life-sciences/).

 ## Using a container
 You can pull and run any container listed in any of the ls2 subrepositories linked below from Docker Hub.